top of page

 CT Subdivision

-A subdivision is a large area of land that has been divided into two or more parcels to make it easier to sell or develop.
+subdivision is a large area of land that has been divided into two or more parcels to make it easier to sell or develop.
 The most common type of subdivision is for construction of residential homes.
 Land is also subdivided for commercial or industrial development.

 Creating a subdivision is usually subsequent to the developer applying for a zoning permit in the area.
 The city needs to approve it and issue a permit based on whether or not that specific land can be developed, also considering how it may be zoned.